 You could think of the 10th-Anniversary Edition of Finn as the Blu-ray version, the one with all the extras.
 The text has been thoroughly corrected by the author, and there’s a new short story about Finn, “The Dog,” along with a deep look into the making of the novel, “Animating The Unsaid: Between The Lines Of Huckleberry Finn.”
 The 10th-Anniversary Edition opens with a passionate new introduction by Jared Leto, Oscar winner and long-time admirer of the book.
 And for book clubs, there’s a Q&A with the author plus a set of probing questions great for starting the discussion.

-It’s as close as a primitive farm on the margins of an upstate New York town, where the three Proctor linger like creatures from an older, wilder, and far less forgiving world—until one dies in his sleep and the other two are suspected of his murder.
+The edge of civilization is as close as a farm on the margins of an upstate New York town, where the three Proctor linger like creatures from an older, wilder, and far less forgiving world—until one dies in his sleep and the other two are suspected of his murder.

 In The Thief of Auschwitz, Jon Clinch steps for the first time beyond the deeply American roots of his earlier books to explore one of the darkest moments in mankind’s history—and to do so with sympathy, vision, and heart.